jardimguilherme/jardimguilherme/readme.md

 ## Hi there 👋

-### My name is Guilherme and I am based in Brazil!
+### My name is Guilherme and I am currently based in Brazil!

 I speak Portuguese, English, Spanish, and a little French!